esmnext/esmx/examples/docs/src/en/guide/essentials/base-path.md

 ## Default Path Mechanism

-Gez employs an automatic path generation mechanism based on the service name.
+Esmx employs an automatic path generation mechanism based on the service name.
 By default, the framework reads the `name` field in the project's `package.json` to generate the base path for static resources: `/your-app-name/`.

 ```json title="package.json"
 {